RPM1984/IronTools/README.md

 # Getting Started

+## Where can I get it?
+First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
+Then, install IronTools from the package manager console:

+    PM> Install-Package IronTools

 ## Get credentials
 To start using IronTools, you need to sign up and get an oauth token.